Lyngstad earns Rotary’s top honor

-Larry Lyngstad, a member of the Pierre-Fort Pierre Rotary Club, has been awarded Rotary International’s highest honor for individual Rotarians.
-He received a crystal “Service Above Self Award” and pin from the Board of Directors of Rotary International.
+Larry Lyngstad, a member of the Pierre-Fort Pierre Rotary Club, has been awarded Rotary International’s highest honor for individuals.
+He received a crystal “Service Above Self Award” and a pin from the Board of Directors of Rotary International.

-Lyngstad received a card with the award which read, “Through your compassion, enthusiasm, and commitment to service, you represent the best that Rotary has to offer.
+The accompanying card reads, “Through your compassion, enthusiasm, and commitment to service, you represent the best that Rotary has to offer.
 We thank you for your dedication to the ideals of Rotary, and we congratulate you on receiving this prestigious honor.”

-Lyngstad is the first individual in District 5610, which includes 40 clubs across South Dakota, as well as clubs in southwestern Minnesota and northwestern Iowa, to ever receive the award.
+Lyngstad is the first person in District 5610 to receive the award.
 He was nominated by Ina Winter, who serves as District 5610 Governor for 2019-20.
+All nominations must be made through a district governor.

+Rotary is an international service club of business and professional leaders volunteering their time, treasure, and talents to serve their communities and world.
+Rotary has 33,000 clubs in more than 200 countries with a total of 1.2 million members.
+Rotary District No. 5610 serves 41 clubs in all of South Dakota, northwestern Iowa, southwestern Minnesota and northeastern Nebraska.
+Pierre-Fort Pierre Rotary No. 1458 meets every Monday at noon at the Ramkota Rivercenter in Pierre.
+Lately, they have been meeting via Zoom because of COVID-19.

+“Only about 150 in any one year are selected across the world for this award,” Ed Jacobson, past Rotary District 5610 governor for 2016-17, said.
+“Larry does not volunteer to be recognized.
+Larry is kind of the model for me.
+I am just in awe of his energy to get things done and his follow through.
+I joined in 1989, and he was a rotary member well before that.
+You and he could drive anywhere across the state and, even in some convenience store, nine times out of 10 someone says, ‘Hi, Larry.’
+He has friends everywhere.”

-“When the 2011 flood hit the Pierre-Fort Pierre area, Larry Lyngstad was front and center, moving sandbags and helping in every corner of our communities,” said Ed Jacobson, local Rotarian.
+“When the 2011 flood hit the Pierre-Fort Pierre area, Larry Lyngstad was front and center, moving sandbags and helping in every corner of our communities,” Jacobson said.

-According to Ed Jacobson, Past District Governor (2016-17) Rotary District 5610, Lyngstad has been a local ‘Reading Buddy’ and S.D.
-Discovery Center volunteer.
-Lyngstad served on the Board of the South Dakota State Arts Council, chaired the S.D.
-Friends of Public Broadcasting Board, serves on two church boards, directs a church choir and a men’s vocal group, and sings in a quartet.
+Lyngstad has been a local ‘Reading Buddy’ and South Dakota Discovery Center volunteer.
+Lyngstad served on the Board of the South Dakota State Arts Council, chaired the South Dakota Friends of Public Broadcasting Board, serves on two church boards, directs a church choir and a men’s vocal group, and sings in a quartet.
 He also plays in the community band.
 ‘Keep your eye on the prize,’ is Larry’s volunteer mantra.
-He is a servant leader of the first order.
-When he agrees to help, it is with a full understanding of what the charity will get out of it.
-He sees the big picture and works until the job is done.

 “Setbacks don’t slow him down.
 His dedication and perseverance are legendary in his community.
-He gives and gives and gives – his time, his talents, and his treasures – with no desire to be recognized for his efforts,” wrote District Governor Ina Winter.
+He gives and gives and gives – his time, his talents, and his treasures – with no desire to be recognized for his efforts,” District Governor Ina Winter stated.

-Rotary is an international service club of business and professional leaders all volunteering their time, treasure, and talents to serve their communities and world.
-Rotary has 33,000 clubs in over 200 countries with a total of 1.2 million members.
+Local Rotary executives include Ann Schwartz, president elect; J. Michael Smith, secretary; Lori Simpson, treasurer; Mike Gibson, past president; and Charles Quinn, executive secretary/director.
+Club directors include Ed Jacobson, Rotary Foundation chair; Lisa Stanley, membership chair; Day Breitag, club service chair; Alan Swanson, community service; Tom LeFaive, youth service; and Chris Maxwell, vice president.

 Post a comment as